'Be the best you can be'

 At Hagbourne Primary School, we aim to give all children a strong understanding and a natural curiosity of the world around them whilst acquiring specific skills and knowledge to help them to think scientifically, to gain an understanding of scientific processes and also an understanding of the uses and implications of Science, today and for the future.

-At Hagbourne Primary School, scientific enquiry skills are embedded in each topic the children study and these topics are revisited and developed throughout their time at school.
-Topics, such as Plants, are taught in Key Stage One and studied again in further detail throughout Key Stage Two.
+At Hagbourne Primary School, we follow the White Rose Science scheme of learning objectives and progression (except EYFS).
+The scientific enquiry skills are embedded in each topic the children study and these topics are revisited and developed throughout their time at school.
+Topics, such as Plants, are taught in Key Stage One and studied again in further detail in Key Stage Two.
 This model allows children to build upon their prior knowledge and increases their enthusiasm for the topics whilst embedding this procedural knowledge into the long-term memory.
+Learning in science involves children and young people building their knowledge of important concepts and procedures.
+At Hagbourne we are committed to capitalising on the power of dialogue.
+Dialogue supports pupils to integrate new ideas with their current knowledge, identify gaps in their understanding and reorganise their thoughts to allow for metacognition.
+This means that it is important that learners develop a secure understanding of previously taught concepts and procedures.

 All children are encouraged to develop and use a range of skills including observations, planning and investigations, as well as being encouraged to question the world around them and become independent learners in exploring possible answers for their scientific based questions.
-Specialist vocabulary for topics is taught and built up year on year, and effective questioning to communicate ideas is encouraged.
+Subject specific vocabulary for topics is introduced and explicitly taught and built upon year on year, alongside effective enquiring and questioning to investigate and communicate ideas.

 Implementation